The Jackpots

-The Jackpots was a Swedish progressive-styled pop group, located in Gothenburg.
+The Jackpots, originally known as the Flintstones, was a Swedish progressive-styled pop group, formed in 1964 in Gothenburg.
+The band's 1968 lineup was lead singer Lars Berndtsson, guitarist Lars-Erik Göransson, bassist Bo Linnell, pianist/organist Lasse Larsson and drummer Rune Conny Hagberg.

 Career highlights

-The Jackpots made two albums, in 1967 and 1968.
+The Jackpots released four albums, "Tic Tac Toe" in 1967, "Jack In The Box" in 1968, "Dans, Dans, Dans" in 1973 and "Våra Bästa Låtar" in 1976.

-They became more popular in Belgium and Denmark.

-The Jackpots also sang in four-voice harmonies, something as can heard in "Jack In The Box", where backwards recording techniques were used, which for that time, had an impressive sound.
+The Jackpots were popular in Sweden, Belgium and Denmark.
+They sang in four-part harmonies, as can heard in the "Jack In The Box" single, where backwards recording techniques were used, which for that time had an impressive sound.

 Collaborations

 Graham Gouldman and Eric Stewart, later of 10cc, contributed with songs for the Jackpots.
 Perry Ford who was a member of the English pop trio, Ivy League, also contributed with Lincoln City.